freesunshine0316/nary-grn/README.md

 ## Bidir DAG LSTM

-Our implementation of [Peng et al., (2017)](https://www.cs.jhu.edu/~npeng/papers/TACL_17_RelationExtraction.pdf), but with main difference in how to utilize edge labels.
+Our implementation of [Peng et al., (2017)](https://www.cs.jhu.edu/~npeng/papers/TACL_17_RelationExtraction.pdf), but with a main difference on how to utilize the edge labels.

 ## GRN